 Tsukiji market in Tokyo, which brows two thousand tons of fish every day, is ruled by a number of codes in order not to interfere with merchants and professional customers in a hurry, at the point that it was closed to visitors for some time.
-Before moving to Toyosu (1.4 mile away) in spring 2016, I wanted to enjoy a visit to the largest fish market in the world.
+Before moving to Toyosu (1.4 mile away) in October 2018, I wanted to enjoy a visit to the largest fish market in the world.

 Tsukuji market can be divided into three main areas: